Jmazura/Tales-of-the-Heart/README.md

 # Tales of the Heart
-Dating Simulator made by Group 2 in MCS102 BSU
+Dating Simulator made by Group 2
 2022 - present